krivovsv/optimalrcs/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-## Citation
+## Reference

-If you use this library in your research, please cite the following manuscript:
+The methodology implemented in this library is described in the following paper:

-> Banushkina, P. V., & Krivov, S. V. (2025). *Nonparametric Reaction Coordinate Optimization with Histories: A Framework for Rare Event Dynamics*. arXiv:XXXX.XXXXX
+Banushkina, P. V., & Krivov, S. V. (2025). *Nonparametric Reaction Coordinate Optimization with Histories: A Framework for Rare Event Dynamics*. arXiv:XXXX.XXXXX